Segmented Toggle in React Native

 Now we are ready to start building out our segmented toggle.
 We'll start with the left side of the toggle.

-First we are going to add a View
+First we are going to add a View and add styles.container

 <View style={styles.container}>